– Parents worry about how kids spend their time.

 Playing games is a natural and fun way to learn.

 Don’t let them grow up to say “I was never good at math.”
-Give them a positive math experience now, before it’s too late.
+Give them positive math experiences; the sooner, the better.

 We care about healthy games.
 Bubbly Primes is paid in full up front, with no in-game advertisements, and no in-app-purchases.
 It contains no violence.
-It’s a real game, which means it’s fun.
+It’s a real game, which is our way of saying that it’s fun.

 What do parents and teachers ask about Bubbly Primes?